T Level industry placements and getting started

 - be gained by paid, part time employment aligned to their chosen T Level subject.

-Find out more about the ways you can deliver industry placements and watch the below video about employers' view on industry placements.
+Find out more about the ways your organisation can deliver industry placements and watch the below video about employers' view on industry placements.

 How can I get started?